shaqealjinnah/shaqealjinnah/README.md

 Frontend Developer
 ------------------

-I'm a frontend developer of 2 years and am looking for new opportunities.
+I'm an experienced frontend developer looking for new opportunities.

 * 🌍  I'm based in Melbourne
 * 🖥️  See my portfolio at [shaqealjinnah.com](http://shaqealjinnah.com)